 What is XLU?

-The Utilities Select Sector SPDR Fund (XLU) is an index fund that invests in utility-sector stocks within the S&P 500.
+The State Street Utilities Select Sector SPDR ETF (XLU) is an index fund that invests in utility-sector stocks within the S&P 500.

 What does XLU hold?

 The XLU ETF holds all utility-sector stocks in the S&P 500, which includes electric, gas, and water utilities; multi-utilities; and independent power and renewable electricity producers.
-Right now, that’s a roughly 30-stock set of names including NextEra Energy (NEE), Southern Co.
-(SO), and Duke Energy (DUK).
+Right now, that’s a roughly 31-stock set of names including NextEra Energy (NEE), Constellation Energy (CEG), and Southern Co.
+(SO).

 Why should you consider XLU?